Updated June 28, 2023

 After creating the table, now we will enter a few data rows and columns into the separations table as follows:

 INSERT INTO Separations (MinAge, MaxAge) VALUES (4, NULL), (10, NULL), (NULL, 20);

 In the third process, we will query the data record from this separations table as follows:

 SELECT Sep_id, MinAge, MaxAge FROM Separations;

-If the division process does not need any minimum age value, then the column named MinAge will hold NULL.
-Likewise, if a division process does not need a maximum age value, then the column named MaxAge will also hold NULL.
+If the division process does not need any minimum age value, then the MinAge column will hold NULL.
+Likewise, if a division process does not need a maximum age value, the MaxAge column will also hold NULL.

 At last, let us implement the ISNULL() function for converting NULL values available in the column MinAge to 0 and the same present in column MaxAge to 99 using the query as follows: